corbinjurgens/bouncer/readme.md

 $user = User::first(); // Can also be a Role as Role::first() or 'admin' or null for everyone
 $form_data = Bouncer::control()->for($user)->getTablePermissions();
 ```
-For specific tables and permission types, use 'only' [IF YOU USE ONLY, BE SURE TO USE SAME ONLY LATER WHEN INPUTTING DATA TO updateAbilitiesRequest($form_data)]
+For specific tables and permission types, use 'only' [IF YOU USE ONLY, BE SURE TO USE SAME ONLY LATER WHEN INPUTTING DATA TO updateTablePermissions($form_data)]
 ```php
 $only_tables = ['posts', 'comments']; // or NULL or all tables
 $only_types = ['general_permissions', 'specific_permissions']; // see bouncercontrol config to types, or NULL for all types